Motions to terminate are an increasingly essential litigation tool for immigration attorneys representing immigrants in immigration court.

 Deny, Deny, Deny!

 An immigration attorney who files a motion to terminate will normally deny the government’s charges at an initial calendar hearing and inform the immigration judge that he or she plans to file a motion to terminate.
-The reason this timing of denial is critical is because at this stage is when the government (DHS) has the burden of proving its charge by the standard of “clear and convincing evidence,” a relatively high standard to achieve.
+The reason this timing of denial is critical is that at this stage is when the government (DHS) has the burden of proving its charge by the standard of “clear and convincing evidence,” a relatively high standard to achieve.

 Why Our Office?